US plans to develop AI projects on Energy Department lands

 BACKGROUND

-The Energy Department is one of the top land managers in the United States.
-The department did not immediately respond to a question about where the 16 sites are.
+The DOE is one of the top land managers in the United States.
+The 16 sites include the Idaho National Laboratory, and facilities in Paducah, Kentucky and Portsmouth, Ohio, both of which produced enriched uranium for nuclear weapons and commercial reactors.

 The DOE said under former President Joe Biden it had identified sites across five states including Washington, Nevada and South Carolina, that could eventually host clean energy projects including solar, wind and nuclear power.